mbn312/parspice/README.md

 T = B_1 --- + B_2[ms/MB] D
          W

-where	T   = total time to run task through ParSPICE
+where	T   = total time to run the job through ParSPICE
-	T_0 = total time to run task singlethreaded
+	T_0 = total time to run job singlethreaded
 	W   = number of workers used
 	D   = total amount of data transferred between processes, in MB
 </pre>

-B_1 is typically between 1 and 2 on modern consumer machines, which means that if you have a job big enough to make you consider ParSPICE, it will almost certainly run faster in ParSPICE (unless you have to transfer hundreds of bytes per iteration).
+B_1 is typically between 1 and 2 on modern consumer machines, which means that if you have a job big enough to make you consider ParSPICE, it will almost certainly run faster in ParSPICE (unless you have to transfer hundreds of bytes per task).
 B_1 being less than 1 is mathematically impossible (that would mean ParSPICE has negative overhead), so if that happens something's gone horribly wrong.

-B_2 it typically between 1 and 10, which means that if you only need to send a small, fixed number of integers or doubles each iteration, you shouldn't need to worry about the network overhead making ParSPICE slower than single-threaded.
+B_2 it typically between 1 and 10, which means that if you only need to send a small, fixed number of integers or doubles each task, you shouldn't need to worry about the network overhead making ParSPICE slower than single-threaded.
 In fact, we've found that on average consumer machines, if you have to send so much data that the overhead makes it slower, you'll first run out of memory storing all of that data anyway.

 <a id="breakeven"></a>
 ### Break-Even Point Estimation

-The benchmark also outputs a break-even point estimate which compares the amount of data sent per iteration with the average time it takes to run a single iteration.
-(This is found by setting `T - T0 = 0` and solving for `d = D/I` where `I` is the total number of iterations.)
+The benchmark also outputs a break-even point estimate which compares the amount of data sent per task with the average time it takes to run a single task.
+(This is found by setting `T - T0 = 0` and solving for `d = D/I` where `I` is the total number of tasks.)

 <pre>
 d = (1/B_2 - (B_1/B_2)/w)[B/ns] t

-where:  d = data sent per iteration, in bytes
+where:  d = data sent per task, in bytes
         w = number of workers
-        t = average single-threaded time per iteration, in ns
+        t = average single-threaded time per task, in ns
 </pre>

-For large tasks, this estimates the upper limit of data sent per iteration such that ParSPICE is still more performant than running the task directly.
+For large jobs, this estimates the upper limit of data sent per task such that ParSPICE is still more performant than running the job directly.

 <a id="caveats"></a>
 ### Caveats

-The benchmark runs a series of tasks, with varying computational and network costs.
-This means that the model is biased by a few very high leverage observations of very expensive tasks.
-So don't expect the model to be accurate for short, inexpensive tasks with only a few iterations (but in those cases, it probably isn't worth the time to port the task to ParSPICE anyway, even if it is slightly faster).
+The benchmark runs a series of jobs, with varying computational and network costs.
+This means that the model is biased by a few very high leverage observations of very expensive jobs.
+So don't expect the model to be accurate for short, inexpensive jobs with only a few tasks (but in those cases, it probably isn't worth the time to port the job to ParSPICE anyway, even if it is slightly faster).